tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-28-deep-learning-rbm.md

 - An unexpected and necessary masterpiece
 - delightfully merged information and comedy
 - Directors first true masterpiece movie
-- Sci-fi perfection, tryly mesmerizing film
+- Sci-fi perfection, truly mesmerizing film
 - Waste of time and money
 - Best lame historical movie ever

-We create a Bayesian Network assuming that each word is a random variable and each word depends only on previous two words in the review.
+We create a Bayesian Network assuming that each word is a random variable and each word depends only on the previous two words in the review.
 One such graph is shown below.

 ![review graph](/images/graphical_models/reviews.svg)